metallb/metallb/design/cncf-sandbox-proposal.md

-The [Goals](#goals) section discusses some of the immediate changes we should expect, but some of the other services provided by the CNCF may be very beneficial to metallb in the future.
+The [Goals](#goals) section discusses some of the immediate changes we should expect, but some of the other services provided by the CNCF may be very beneficial to MetalLB in the future.
 The CNCF web site does a nice job discussing what services they offer projects on the [Services for CNCF Projects](https://www.cncf.io/services-for-projects/) page.